About the Initiative

 NKF’s CKD Learning Collaborative is a quality improvement initiative to improve clinician awareness and routine testing for CKD and ensure that people with laboratory evidence of CKD are appropriately risk stratified and receiving guideline concordant care.
 NKF partnered with University Health in Kansas City to engage 65 learners in this model across two pilot clinics.
 Over the course of a 1-year intervention, the safety net healthcare system demonstrated an over 60% improvement in guideline concordant testing among the populations at-risk for CKD.
 Further, there was a statistically significant improvement of over 25% in patients with laboratory evidence of CKD who had an appropriate CKD diagnosis documented in their medical records.
 Learn more about the key program learnings here.

 Following the June 9th convening, multiple institutions have expressed interest in participating in a learning collaborative.
-Spira Care, Mercy, and St. Luke's are now advancing this quality improvement model across their primary care clinics as well as various partners in other states.
+Spira Care, Mercy, and St. Luke's Hospital in St. Louis are now advancing this quality improvement model across their primary care clinics as well as various partners in other states.
 Please contact NKF Population Health Partnership Director, Megan Schultz, to explore implementing a Learning Collaborative at your institution.

 Implement the Kidney Profile in all healthcare institutions in Missouri